babylonhealth/ios-playbook/Cookbook/Technical-Documents/How to use Slack?.md

 A private channel where the iOS engineers can post any technical question and it will be answered by anyone in the iOS Team.
 The questions should be a message in a channel and the reply should be within the message's thread.
-Ideally follow the stackoverflow approach and state what you tried.
+Ideally, please follow the StackOverflow approach and state what you've tried.

 The question should follow the format:
 `[<topic of the question>] question`